Life In Ministry

 The Altar Guild is a group of people whose ministry is the care of the holy vessels, ornaments, linens, hangings and vestments used in our regular worship.
 Organized into teams which serve on a monthly rotation, the Altar Guild prepares the altar for our regular Eucharistic worship.
 This includes setting up the vessels, maintaining the beeswax candles, laundering the linens and changing the frontals and hangings for the various church seasons.
 This “behind the scenes” ministry is vital to the smooth operation of our regular liturgies.

 Servers assist the priest in the celebration of the Holy Eucharist.
-They carry the processional cross and torches, and assist in bringing the bread and wine to the altar to be consecrated.
 This is a ministry for people of all ages: boys, girls, men and women.